charlesm93/charlesm93.github.io/_pages/research.md

 * Simulation algorithms and the computation of high-dimensional integrals.
 This encompasses Markov chains Monte Carlo and approximate methods such as Variational inference and integrated Laplace approximations.
-* Automatic differentiation, meaning the computation of derivatives to supports gradient based algorithms.
+* Automatic differentiation, meaning the computation of derivatives to supports gradient-based algorithms.
 Emphasis on the differentiation of implicit functions, such as solutions to differential equations.
 * Hierarchical and latent Gaussian models, the geometry of their posteriors, and how this interacts with algorithms.
-* Bayesian modeling workflows with applications in Pharmacometrics, Epidimeology, and Physics.
+* Bayesian modeling workflows with applications in Pharmacometrics, Epidimeology, Atronomy, and Physics.
-* Ising and Spin glass models, graph models, and more generally high-dimensional discrete spaces.
+* Ising, Potts and Spin glass models, graph models, and more generally high-dimensional discrete spaces.

 ### Writing